MishaPrigara/FaceSwap/README.md

 # FaceSwap-webcam

-'FaceSwap-webcam' is 'randomly' swapping all the faces from the webcam.
+'FaceSwap-webcam' is 'randomly' swapping all faces from the webcam.
 To see it working you have to run 'FaceRecognition.exe'

 # Used libraries: